dapr/dapr-shared/README.md

 Dapr Shared allows you to create Dapr Applications using the `daprd` Sidecar as a Kubernetes `Daemonset` or `Deployment`.
 This enables other use cases where Sidecars are not the best option.

 By running `daprd` as a Kubernetes `DaemonSet` resource, the `daprd` container will be running in each Kubernetes Node, reducing the network hops between the applications and Dapr.
-You can also choose to run
+You can also choose to run Dapr Shared as a Kubernetes `Deployment`, in which case, the Kubernetes scheduler will decide in which node the Dapr Shared instance will run.

 For each Dapr Application, you need to deploy this chart using different `shared.appId`s.